The Hatpin: Productions

 The original Australian production of The Hatpin opened at the York Theatre, Seymour Centre in Sydney on 27 February 2008, produced by Neil Gooding Productions and White Box Theatre.
-It starred Melle Stewart, Peter Cousens, Michelle Doake, Gemma-Ashley Kaplan, Caroline O'Connor and Barry Crocker.
+There were 13 performances in total and it starred Melle Stewart, Peter Cousens, Michelle Doake, Gemma-Ashley Kaplan, Caroline O'Connor and Barry Crocker.

-The Hatpin made its US premiere on 15 September 2008 at the American Theatre of Actors in the Chernuchin Theatre as a participant of the New York Musical Theatre Festival.
-Caroline O'Connor followed The Hatpin overseas to reprise her role of Harriet Piper, as did Gemma-Ashley Kaplan, who returned to play Clara Makin.
+The Hatpin made its US premiere on 15 September 2008 with 6 performances at the American Theatre of Actors in the Chernuchin Theatre as a participant of the New York Musical Theatre Festival.
+Caroline O'Connor and Gemma-Ashley Kaplan followed The Hatpin overseas to reprise their roles as Harriet Piper and Clara Makin.
+Gemma-Ashley Kaplan later played the role of Amber Murray in the 2011 Melbourne premiere.

-In 2011 The Hatpin made its Melbourne premiere with Magnormos at Theatre Works, St. Kilda, with a season from 16 to 28 May.
+Magnormos showcased The Hatpin at the Comedy Theatre, Melbourne as part of OzMade Musicals 2010, and in 2011 presented the Melbourne premiere at Theatre Works, St. Kilda, with an 8 performance season from 16 to 28 May.
 It was directed by Shaun Kingma with musical direction by Sophie Thomas.

-The musical received a London fringe production from 30 October to 24 November 2012 at the Blue Elephant Theatre, in a Heather Doole, Blue Elephant & Greenwich Theatre co-production in association with Lazarus Theatre.
+The musical received a London fringe production (24 performances) from 30 October to 24 November 2012 at the Blue Elephant Theatre, in a Heather Doole, Blue Elephant & Greenwich Theatre co-production in association with Lazarus Theatre.
 Additional cast members Ziggie Sky Ward, Grace Lewis, Elly Lowney, and Linda Taimre appeared as Abigail Holt, Sarah McFarland, Elizabeth Hope, and Mary Edwards, respectively.

-The West Australian premiere of The Hatpin took place at South Perth's Old Mill Theatre from 11 July to 20 July 2014.
+The West Australian premiere of The Hatpin took place at South Perth's Old Mill Theatre with 10 performances from 11 July to 20 July 2014.
 Tim Prosser, Nicholas Cruse, Mitchell Crouch, David Cosgrove, and Luke Heath all appeared in minor roles.

+The Tasmanian premiere of The Hatpin was presented by Bijou Creative in 2016 at the Peacock Theatre, Salamanca Arts Centre, Hobart from 17 to 26 March.
+This production was co-directed by Charlea Edwards and Karen Kluss.

+In 2018, The Hatpin had its Queensland premiere with Oz Theatricals at the Spring Hill Reservoirs near The Old Windmill, Brisbane, with a 5 performance season from 20 to 23 September.
+It was directed by David Harrison with musical direction by Julie Whiting, costume design by Erin Tribble, and choreography by Lauren Lee Innis-Youren.